artifowl/artifowl/README.md

 # 💫 About Me:
-🎓 Master’s Student in Computer Science | Focus: Cybersecurity & Pentesting<br>
+🎓 Master’s Student in Computer Science | Focus: Cybersecurity<br>
 🌍 Former Exchange Student @ Kagawa University (Japan 🇯🇵)<br>
 📍 Based in France (Paris-Saclay)<br><br>

 Hi there!
-I'm a French computer science student currently in the second year of my Master's degree at Paris-Saclay University, specializing in cybersecurity and pentesting.
-I'm particularly interested in low-level code analysis, reverse engineering, and ethical hacking.<br><br>
+I'm a French computer science student currently in the second year of my Master's degree at Paris-Saclay University, specializing in cybersecurity. <br><br>

 I recently completed an exchange semester at Kagawa University in Japan, where I explored Japanese language and culture while working on security-related projects.<br><br>